Color of clothing: Value addition

-Greige goods have limited shades ranging from offwhite to white, colors add value to the products.
-Application of color involves many textile arts such as dyeing, printing, painting, etc. Royal blue dye is one of the costliest dye to obtain the Royal blue hues.
-Different colors have different cost because of longer and shorter dye cycles.
+Greige goods have limited shades ranging from off-white to white, and colors add value to these products.
+Applying color to clothing involves many textile arts such as dyeing, printing, and painting.
+Royal blue dye is one of the costliest hues to obtain.
+Different colors have different costs because of longer or shorter dye cycles.

 Application

-Colors can be applied to textiles in a variety of ways, the most common of which are dyeing and printing.
-Dyeing is a uniform color application, whereas in printing, color is applied in certain patterns.
-Coloring has a set of procedures.
+Colors can be applied to textiles in a variety of ways, but the most common methods are dyeing and printing.
+Dyeing is a uniform color application, and printing is when color is applied in certain patterns.

 Seasons and colors

-Retailers and buyers design the merchandise as per the seasonal forecast.
-Primarily, there are four seasons: spring, summer, autumn and winter.
+Retailers and buyers design merchandise according to the seasonal forecast.
+Primarily, clothing falls into four seasons: spring, summer, autumn and winter.
 Some fast fashion brands, like Zara, have more than four seasonal changes on their shelves.

 There are professional organizations that forecast colors, such as the Color Marketing Group, Color Association of the United States, and International Colour Authority.

 Color matching systems

 Pantone is a standardized color reproduction system that conveys colors through color matching systems.
-These standards can be used by manufacturers all over the world.
+These standards can be used by manufacturers all over the world to create uniform colors.

 Production

-Textile dyeing mills use color standards in physical and digital forms for the reproduction of these colors.
-Physical color standards are cut pieces of reference colors, whereas digital color standards are known as "QTX files" (Spectral data), which is a more efficient method.
+Textile dyeing mills use color standards in physical and digital forms for the reproduction of their colors.
+Physical color standards are cut pieces of reference colors, whereas digital color standards are known as "QTX files" (spectral data) and are considered a more efficient method.

-When working with color matching and quality control software, it is possible to import a QTX file.
-With regard to color, a QTX file is simply a text file containing reflectance measurements for the color in question.
+When working with color matching and quality control software, textile manufacturers import a QTX file.
+With digital color standards, a QTX file is simply a text file containing reflectance measurements for the color in question.

 Measurement (Delta-E)

 Color is a subjective visual perception that varies between individuals.
 There are spectrophotometers that can objectively compare spectral values and colors.
-Though colors are viewed visually and digitally, both depend on the customer's requirements.
+Although colors are viewed visually and digitally, both depend on the customer's requirements.
 Delta E (dE-CMC) expresses the difference between the original standard and the reproduction.

 Alternative technologies for color application

-In Morpho butterflies such as Morpho helena the brilliant colors are produced by intricate firtree-shaped microstructures too small for optical microscopes.
+In Morpho butterflies such as Morpho helena the brilliant colors are produced by intricate frilly-shaped microstructures too small for optical microscopes.